padajar/padajar.github.io/_pages/education.md

 ## leadership

+Graduate RA in Burton-Conner
+: *Burton 1, 2022–*
+: While not “education” in the traditional classroom sense, as a GRA, I run events to help students de-stress, help students navigate the maze that is MIT, and provide support in times of need.
+Being a GRA lets me put some part of my brainpower just towards *caring* for others and figuring out the right ways to be a person for my students — a headspace that, to me, feels just like teaching.

 MIT Committee on the Undergraduate Program, 2020-2021 ([website](https://registrar.mit.edu/faculty-curriculum-support/faculty-curriculum-committees/committee-undergraduate-program))
 : I served on CUP my senior year of undergrad, which was a very fun look into how academic policy gets made.
 As one of four student representatives, our biggest impact was helping implement changes to first-year credit policies after a number of years of experiments!
 You can read more about that all [here](https://mitadmissions.org/blogs/entry/how-to-change-policies-at-mit-joint-post-with-rona-w/).